 Chris Chillingworth is a partner with CFOs2Go Partners specializing in the high tech manufacturing, software, and service industries.
 He has over 30 years’ experience in financial leadership including multiple roles as a CFO in both the public and private sector.

 He leads our financial systems, technical accounting, equity crowdfunding, and corporate governance practice groups.

-Partner: Chris Chillingworth Practice Group: Balance Sheet Management, Corporate Restructuring, Financial Planning and Analysis, Financial Systems and Reporting, Technical Accounting and Stock Compensation Topics: accounting systems, Analysis, financial assessments, Handling Finance Opportunities
+Partner: Chris Chillingworth Practice Group: Corporate Finance and Transformation, Corporate Restructuring, Financial Planning and Analysis, Financial Systems and Reporting, Technical Accounting and Stock Compensation Topics: accounting systems, Analysis, financial assessments, Handling Finance Opportunities